WMMR: 2020s

+On October 29, 2025, the station announced the death of longtime DJ Pierre Robert at age 70.

 Awards

 In 2007, WMMR was nominated for the Radio & Records magazine award for "Active Rock Station of the Year" in a top 25 market.
 Other nominees included WIYY in Baltimore, WAAF in Boston, KBPI in Denver, WRIF in Detroit, and KISW in Seattle.

-In 2010, the station was honored by the National Association of Broadcasters with the Marconi Award for "Rock Station of the Year."
+In 2010, the station was honored by the National Association of Broadcasters with the Marconi Award for "Rock Station of the Year".
 WMMR has also been honored as the Major Market Radio Station of the Year by the rock community RadioContraband in both 2011 and 2012.
 In the late 1980s, WMMR was recognized as one of the best rock stations in America by Rolling Stone Magazine.

 In 2014, WMMR was inducted into the Rock and Roll Hall of Fame in the "Heritage Rock Stations" category.